Research

 • Actively challenges social injustice and inequality.

 As a student-centred university, all our undergraduate and postgraduate courses are underpinned by high-quality applied, professional, and practice-led research.
-We have a thriving multi-disciplinary Doctoral College, which works collaboratively with our four academic schools and offers a range of new opportunities for PhD study supported by senior academics.
+We have a thriving multi-disciplinary Doctoral College, which works collaboratively with our two academic schools and our Research Institutes offering a range of new opportunities for PhD study supported by senior academics.

 The University of Suffolk’s vision is to be a strong community impact university.
-We are very proud that our research is having significant impact on the economic, cultural and educational lives of the communities we serve regionally, nationally and internationally.
+We are very proud that our research and knowledge exchange is having significant impact on the economic, cultural and educational lives of the communities we serve regionally, nationally and internationally.

 Our People